Tests

 Create a new chain.

-See bf_chain_get() for details of the arguments.
+See bf_chain_new() for details of the arguments.
+The hook options are automatically set to test-friendly values:

 Returns: